 3. The Clipping Conundrum

 Clip, clip, hooray!
 Not so fast.
-Before the mastering journey begins, scrutinize your tracks for any instances of clipping.
-Adjust those levels to prevent distortion, ensuring your music stays true to its intended brilliance.
+Before the mastering journey begins, scrutinize your tracks for clipping.
+Adjust the levels to prevent distortion, ensuring your music stays true to its intended brilliance.

 Review each track for audio clipping or distortion.
-Adjust levels as needed to avoid any unwanted distortion in the final mix.
+Adjust levels as needed to avoid unwanted distortion in the final mix.
 Ensure that the levels of each track are balanced.
-This helps in achieving a cohesive mix during the audio mastering process.
+This helps achieve a cohesive mix during the audio mastering process.

 4. Harmony in Balance